NormEval: A Unified Multi-Metric Framework for Evaluating Semantic Fidelity in Text Normalization: Methodology

 \subsection{Proposed Framework}

-The purpose of this framework is to evaluate normalization methods from four complementary perspectives: macro-level compression, downstream performance, document-level semantic preservation, and micro-level string fidelity, and together, the five evaluations provide a holistic evaluation that avoids the pitfalls of single metric-based evaluation and reveal both the advantages and the hidden pitfalls of each normalization strategy.
+This framework aims to evaluate normalization methods, specifically stemming and lemmatization, from three complementary perspectives: Macro-level Effectiveness, Impact on Downstream Tasks, and Semantic Fidelity.
+Using five evaluation metrics provides a holistic assessment that avoids the pitfalls of disconnected single-metric-based evaluation and reveals both the advantages and the hidden problems of each normalization strategy.